 The associations we found in this study are stronger than what has been found in previous studies, says Shahidi.

 While the work environment is complex and made up of many related dimensions, research tends to neglect the fact that these various aspects of job quality are highly correlated and act in tandem to influence psychological health and safety at work.
-Our study highlights the need to consider the concurrent and interrelated nature of these workplace exposures.

 Many studies in this field set out to examine the effects of individual stressors—often by statistically controlling for the other stressors that may be present, notes Shahidi.